“What you don’t have, can’t leak!”

 - Toxicity: Environmentally (chronic, acute, individually toxic, broadly toxic), pesticides, fungicides, herbicides, insecticides, fumigants.
 For example, ammonia, chlorinated hydrocarbons, cyano compounds, polychlorinated biphenyls, poly-cyclic aromatic hydrocarbons.

 - Product: Customer injury, waste disposal

 Are there other hazards associated with dangerously reactive chemicals?

-Many dangerously reactive materials can also undergo dangerous reactions from direct contact with other, incompatible materials.
+Many dangerously reactive materials can also undergo dangerous reactions from direct contact with other and incompatible materials.
 Incompatibility hazards can be complicated.
-The chance of a dangerous reaction depends not just on the different combinations of chemicals involved.
-It also depends on the amounts of each, the surrounding conditions such as temperature, and whether the substances are enclosed in a sealed container.
+The chance of a dangerous reaction depends not just on the different combinations of chemicals involved, but it also depends on the amounts of each, the surrounding conditions such as temperature, and whether the substances are enclosed in a sealed container or not.

-The MSDSs and the container labels should explain all of the hazards of the dangerously reactive liquids and solids that you work with.
+The SDS and the container labels should explain all of the hazards of the dangerously reactive liquids and solids that you work with.

 Reactive combinations of chemicals:

 - Acids + fluorides = Toxic gas